fugu-chop/launch_school/daily_logs/11_daily_log_jul2021.md

 __*Thoughts*__<br/>
 More drilling of SQL syntax and theory.
 There are still some blank spots in respect of adding/removing constraints, particularly foreign keys.
 I will continue to practice these.

+##### 07/07/21 (Wed)
+__*Concepts covered*__<br/>
+- LS181 - Database Foundations
+  - Revision

+__*Time spent*__<br/>
+91 minutes

+__*Thoughts*__<br/>
+The morning revision session was a write-off.
+I was so tired and could barely concentrate on anything I was reading.
+I was still able to revise a few points on the column constaints (`NOT NULL`, `DEFAULT`), which should clear up some of my past confusions.
+The evening was spent finishing the rest of my compiled list of problems.
+I feel pretty good about the syntax now.
+I would take the test in the next few days, but my schedule is so busy that I won't be able to actually set aside 2 hours until the weekend.